Variables

 let

-keyword defines a variable with lazy evaluation: the value of a variable is evaluated the first time it is used.
+keyword defines a variable with lazy evaluation: the variable is not evaluated immediately, but only the first time the variable is used.

 Examples: